-Plant Sorbus aucuparia in the sun or partial shade in humus-rich and fertile soil.
-Propagate by seed, grafting, or softwood cuttings.
-It is pollinated by birds and bees.
-Watch out for aphids, sawflies and blister mites as well as canker, silver leaf, or fireblight.
-It is frost hardy and easy to maintain.
+Grow Sorbus aucuparia in the sun or partial shade.
+Plant it in humus-rich and fertile soil.
+Propagate Sorbus aucuparia by seed, grafting, or softwood cuttings.
+Sorbus aucuparia is pollinated by birds and bees.
+Watch out for aphids, sawflies, and blister mites as well as canker, silver leaf, or fireblight.
+Sorbus aucuparia is frost hardy and easy to maintain.

 Sorbus aucuparia is used in woodworking.
 Sorbus aucuparia has been used in European coats of arms both in Germany and the Czech Republic.